paradise-fi/divine/doc/manual/divine-vm.md

 in effect, an interrupt is raised immediately.

-Upon an interrupt, the values of `_VM_CR_IntFrame` and `_VM_CR_Frame` are swapped, usually entailing that the control is transferred back to the scheduler, which can then read the address of the interrupted frame from `_VM_CR_IntFrame` (this may be a descendant or a parent of the frame that the scheduler originally transferred control to, or may be a null pointer if the
+Upon an interrupt, the values of `_VM_CR_IntFrame` and `_VM_CR_Frame` are swapped, which usually means that the control is transferred back to the scheduler, which can then read the address of the interrupted frame from `_VM_CR_IntFrame` (this may be a descendant or a parent of the frame that the scheduler originally transferred control to, or may be a null pointer if the